If a collection account appears on your credit report from Phoenix Financial Services you’ll need to do what you can to get the account settled.

 But, it only gets rid of them for a short time.
-When it becomes clear your payment is not coming through, the collection agency will be back to hounding you for payment.
+When it becomes clear your payment is not coming through, the collection agency will be back to hounding you.

 And, there’s a darker side of an unfulfilled promise of payment.

-If you tell a collection agency you’ll send money and you don’t, they can use that as evidence against you in a lawsuit.
+If you tell a collection agency you’ll send money and you don’t, they can use that against you in a lawsuit.

 Never promise to send money to a collection agency unless you are willing and able to provide it.